daviddiranko/crypto-trading-bot/README.md

 The Crypto Trading Bot project is a Python-based trading bot designed to interact with the Bybit API for cryptocurrency trading.
 The bot is configured using a dedicated configuration file located in the `config` folder.
 All sensitive credentials, such as API keys, are expected to be stored securely in a `.env` file.
 An example template for the `.env` file can be found in `example.env`.

+PLEASE BE AWARE THAT THIS IS STILL IN DEVELOPMENT AND BUGS MAY POP UP AT TIMES.
+SO NOT USE IN PRODUCTION BEFORE PROPER TESTING.

 ## Project Structure

 - **config**: Folder containing the configuration file for the trading bot.